Sponsors and Partners

 FULL PROJECT OVERVIEW

-The Choral Tales Project is inspired by an awareness that the most pressing challenges facing humanity in the 21st century - from climate change to peace - are global in scope.
-To meet such challenges, it is vital for peoples and nations to further develop the ability to work together toward common objectives, in an atmosphere of mutual respect and appreciation.
+The Choral Tales Project is inspired by an awareness that the most pressing challenges facing humanity in the 21st century — from peace to climate change — are global in scope.
+To meet such challenges, it is vital for communities, peoples and nations to further develop the ability to work together toward common objectives, in an atmosphere of mutual respect and appreciation.

-Given this setting, it appears that one of the most timely and valuable contributions artists can make is to foster intercultural understanding, an appreciation of cultural diversity, and the essential oneness of humanity.
+Given this setting, it appears that one of the most timely and valuable contributions artists can make is to foster intercultural understanding, an appreciation of cultural diversity, the essential oneness of humanity, a harmonious relationship with nature, and a sustainable mindset.
 This is the general aim of the Choral Tales project.

 Choral Tales offers an exciting model, a new way for communities to involve the arts in their local efforts to take their well-being into hand.
 The project employs choral singing, while encouraging informal, story-based dancing.
 Local communities can readily engage with both art forms.
 Through the stories, participants can re-connect with their cultural roots while also learning about cultures in other parts of the world.